bowbahdoe/run-java-code/README.md

 ```
 cd compiler
 ./build.sh # If you want to test changes to the containers
-./fetch.sh # If you just want the current playground
+./fetch.sh # If you just want the current site
 ```

 ## Deployment